pataruco/weather-forecast-monorepo/readme.md

 It is divided in two main packages

-- [Server](./server/readme.md): A simple Express server that receive `GET` request to `/forecast?city=London, UK` would return a JSON payload with a weekly forecast of a given location.
+- [Server](./server/readme.md): A simple Express server that receive `GET` request to `/forecast?city=Madrid` would return a JSON payload with a weekly forecast of a given location.
 - [Client](./client/readme.md) A simple React application that render 7 days weather forecast for a given location

 ## How to install